dong-jun-2ee/dong-jun-2ee.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: Knowledge Distillation
-description: a project with no image
-img:
+description: Transferring the capabilities of a large language model to a smaller one.
-importance: 4
+importance: 2
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.